 Proposal Development Systems

 Some proposals are developed and submitted through unique systems that require special access.
 For example, National Science Foundation (NSF) proposals are submitted through FastLane following specific guidelines outlined in the NSF Grant Proposal Guideline.
-Likewise, National Institute of Health (NIH) proposals are submitted through Grants.gov or ASSIST following the SF424 Application Guide.
+The National Institutes of Health (NIH) has a post-submission system, eRA Commons, where PI's have two days to review their submitted proposal prior to the proposal being sent for review (as long as the two day window is prior to the proposal deadline date).
+The majority of NIH proposals are submitted in KC using the System-to-System functionality, however large center grants, or grants that require the use of multiple components must be submitted through NIH ASSIST.
 Principal Investigators must be set-up in NSF Fastlane or eRA Commons in order to apply.
 Please contact OSP to be set-up in these systems.